 - Left click or tap on the “ok” button button to close the window.

 - Reboot your Windows 8 or Windows 10 device.

 - Check and see if you still have your searching for the wireless networks enabled.

-Now that you know how to stop your searching for the wireless networks in Windows 8 or Windows 10 you can go ahead and configure only the network you want to use for your operating system.
-You can also write us below if you have any questions on this article and also what we can do to help you further with this issue.
+Now that you know how to stop your searching for the wireless networks in Windows 8 or Windows 10, you can go ahead and configure only the network you want to use for your operating system.
+If you have any questions on this article, let us know in the comments below and we’ll do our best to help you further with this issue.

 - Block other Wi-Fi users with these 5 software solutions

 - Fix: Antivirus is blocking Internet or Wi-Fi network